cuatro-costuras/pitch-recommendation-app/README.md

 3. View the ranked recommendations and success metrics.

 ## Data Source
-This app uses Statcast data from the last three years.
+This app uses subset of Statcast data from the last three years.

 ## Technologies Used
 - **Python**